xayananh4/PierreBakery/README.md

 # Complete setup/Installation instructions:
 Clone repository to your desktop
-CD to the directory/PierreBakery
+CD to the Directory/PierreBakery
-Enter in the following commands: dotnet restore and dotnet build To view and test the application run command: dotnet run For Testing CD to: ModelTests, and run dotnet restore.
+Enter in the following commands: dotnet restore and dotnet build To view and test the application run command: dotnet run For Testing Portion CD to: ModelTests folder, and run: dotnet restore.

 # Known bugs:
 No bugs